 Tutoring at Las Positas College is sufficient in quantity, depth, and variety.
-Prior to the COVID-19 pandemic, the Tutoring Center served more than 1,000 students each academic year (II.B.1-15, II.B.1-16).
+Prior to the COVID-19 pandemic, the Tutoring Center served more than 1,000 students each academic year (II.B.1- 15, II.B.1-16).
 Total annual tutoring hours ranged from approximately 7,500 to 11,000 hours (II.B.1-15, II.B.1-16).
-Modes of tutoring prior to COVID-19 included drop-in, scheduled weekly, embedded, and online drop-in (II.B.1-15,II.B.1-17).
-Typically over 15 tutoring subjects are offered each year (II.B.1-18).
-To supplement subject offerings, Las Positas contracts with NetTutor to provide tutoring for 26 different subjects year round (II.B.1-19a).
-In addition, 27 to 44 instructors have hosted their office hours in the Tutoring Center each year (II.B.1-20).
-As LPC transitions toward a post-pandemic mode of operations, the Tutoring Center continues to provide ample drop-in and embedded tutoring options for 15 different subjects (II.B.1-20) with NetTutor supplementation for 26 different subjects year round (II.B.1-19a).
-Survey data indicate 93% of students who use tutoring are satisfied or very satisfied and 75% of students agree or strongly agree that the college's tutoring resources are sufficient (II.B.1-19b).
+Modes of tutoring prior to COVID-19 included drop-in, scheduled weekly, embedded, and online drop-in (II.B.1-15, II.B.1-17).
+The Tutoring Center typically offers learning support in over 15 subjects each year (II.B.1-18).
+To supplement subject offerings, LPC contracts with NetTutor to provide tutoring for 26 different subjects each semester (II.B.1-19a).
+In addition, 27 to 44 instructors have held office hours in the Tutoring Center each year (II.B.1-30).
+As LPC transitions toward a post-pandemic mode, the Tutoring Center continues to provide ample drop-in and embedded tutoring options for 15 different subjects (II.B.1-20), with NetTutor supplementation for 26 different subjects (II.B.1-19a).
+Survey data indicate 93 percent of students agree or strongly agree that the College's tutoring resources are sufficient (II.B.1-19b).

 Tutoring is equitable in terms of location, times, and means of delivery.
-Prior to the COVID-19 pandemic, the Tutoring Center provided in-person tutoring while online tutoring was provided by NetTutor.
-The Tutoring Center hours were Monday 9am-5pm Tuesday/Wednesday 9am - 6:30pm, Thursday 9am - 5pm, Friday 9am - 3pm (II.B.1-21).
+Prior to the COVID-19 pandemic, the Tutoring Center provided in-person tutoring while relying on NetTutor to provide online tutoring.
+The Tutoring Center hours were Monday 9 a.m. to 5 p.m., Tuesday and Wednesday 9 a.m. to 6:30 p.m., Thursday 9 a.m. to 5 p.m., Friday 9 a.m. to 3 p.m.
+(II.B.1-21).
 Instructions on how to use tutoring services are on the Tutoring Center website and embedded into the Supervised Tutoring Canvas course shell (II.B.1-20, II.B.1-22).
-Post COVID, the Tutoring Center dramatically expanded hours to include weekends and evenings.
-For example, over 80 hours of online dropin math tutoring is available each week Sunday-Thursday from approximately 12pm-9pm and Friday-Saturday from 2pm-7pm (II.B.1-23).
+In response to the COVID-19 pandemic, the Tutoring Center shifted its services online and dramatically expanded hours to include weekends and evenings.
+For example, over 80 hours of online drop-in math tutoring is available each week Sunday through Thursday from approximately 12 p.m. to 9 p.m. and Friday through Saturday from 2 p.m. to 7 p.m.
+(II.B.1-23).

 The Tutoring Center provides learning support services to personnel responsible for student learning.
-Training is required for all tutors and includes both curricularized and paid training.
-Training topics include: schema activation, process goal setting, active learning, growth mindset praise, checks for understanding, summarizing, feedback, asset-based tutoring, open-ended questioning, active listening, metacognition, bloom's taxonomy, diffuse thinking, diagramming, annotating, acculturation, stereotype threat, self reliance, Mazlo's hierarchy, scaffolding, Socratic method, spaced retrieval practice, note taking, time management, working memory, resource navigation, peer observations and hidden curriculum (II.B.1-24, II.B.1-25, II.B.1-26, II.B.1-27).
+Training is required for all tutors and includes both class-based and paid training.
+Training topics include: schema activation, process goal setting, active learning, growth mindset praise, checks for understanding, summarizing, feedback, asset-based tutoring, open-ended questioning, active listening, metacognition, bloom's taxonomy, diffuse thinking, diagramming, annotating, acculturation, stereotype threat, self-reliance, Mazlo's hierarchy, scaffolding, Socratic method, spaced retrieval practice, note taking, time management, working memory, resource navigation, peer observations and hidden curriculum (II.B.1-24, II.B.1-25, II.B.1-26, II.B.1-27).